Wide moments of $L$-functions II: Dirichlet $L$-functions: Applications to wide moments of Dirichlet -functions and non-vanishing

 (recall the notation from Proposition \ref{prop:BirchStevens}) and finally Theorem \ref{thm:nm}.
-We will skip the details. \end{proof} Finally we will calculate the following double average wide moment. \begin{cor} Let $q,\ell$ be primes and $m\geq 2$.
+We will skip the details. \end{proof} Finally, we obtain a calculation of the following double average wide moment. \begin{cor} Let $q,\ell$ be primes and $m\geq 2$.
 Then we have:

 as $q+\ell \rightarrow \infty$.
 Here the sum is restricted to primitive Dirichlet characters $\chi_1,\ldots, \chi_{2n}$ and $\psi_1,\ldots, \psi_{2n}$, \end{cor} \begin{proof} The result follows using the same proof scheme as in Corollary \ref{cor:nm} using now Theorem \ref{thm:bothdirections}. \end{proof}